Frequently Asked Questions About Apeks CO2 Extraction Systems

 How do I purchase a system?

-Purchase terms are 50% down, 50% upon completion.
-Systems will not ship without full payment.
+Purchase terms are 50% down, 50% on completion.
+Systems will ship after receipt of full payment.

 What is the time between when I order the system and when it ships?